 HMRC launched the Job Retention Scheme on 20 April 2020 with claims to be paid with 6 working days.
-The scheme has been extended by one month and now operates from 1 March 2020 to 30 June 2020.
+The scheme has been extended and now operates from 1 March 2020 to 31 October 2020.

-HMRC will reimburse 80 per cent of furloughed workers wage costs up to a cap of £2,500 per month plus employer’s NIC and minimum automatic enrolment employer pension contributions on that subsidised wage.
+HMRC originally reimbursed 80 per cent of furloughed workers wage costs up to a cap of £2,500 per month plus employer’s NIC and minimum automatic enrolment employer pension contributions on that subsidised wage.

 Wages for the purposes of this scheme includes regular obligatory payments to employees such as wages/salary, past overtime, fees and compulsory commission payments.